ucb-ee106/106b-sp23site/policies.md

 ## Homeworks

 Homeworks will be collected and graded using the Gradescope system.
 Create an account on gradescope.com with your Berkeley email account and SID.
-Add this course with the code **TBD**.
+Add this course with the code **BP2JEK**.

 Each student is allocated **5 total days of extension**, to be used on any homework assignment with no loss of points.
 To allow for homework solutions to be released in a timely manner, **no more than 2 extension days may be used on a single assignment.** No homework will be accepted past two days of extension.